makersacademy/rps-challenge/README.md

 Next focus
 ------

 * I started to include some more CSS in my project, but definitely I would have worked on styling it better if I had more time.
+Also using a layout for the views could have been great.

 * Killing global variables, though I am aware that they are very dangerous, I am reassured all the parameters/sessions will be stored in databases next week :)